EdgarLozano185519/100-Days-of-Python/r1-log.md

 Today I worked on more web scraping.
 I worked on an application to send an email if the price of an item, a random item, has a price lower than $1500.

 This could potentially be used for practically any item and price threshold.
 But for this purpose, I used a random gaming computer.
+### R1D45
+Today I worked on two simple projects.
+Both are designed to practice using the Selenium library.

+The first project is a simple program to tell you how many articles are on Wikipedia.

+The second project is a simple Cookie Clicker player.
+It will click cookie generator for you indefinitely.